GijsTimmers/kotnetcli/doc/sw_design.md

 This page gives an overview of `kotnetcli`'s software design.
 It focuses on extensibility and elegance to help developers understand, extend and maintain the code.

-`kotnetcli`'s software design process follows a bottom-up open source spirit.
-Developers are encouraged to participate in the design process, to propose enhancements, discuss caveats, enhance the documentation, etc. All diagrams presented here are created with the free  software tool `Modelio`.
-The project is included in the `kotnetcli_modelio_project` directory.

 ## Overview